 - Asher, et al. 2009.
 Inherited defects in pedigree dogs.
 Part 1: Disorders related to breed standards.
 The Veterinary Journal.

 - Official Standard of the German Shepherd Dog.
 American Kennel Club.

 - Raghavan.
 2002 Diet related risk factors for gastric dilation volvulus in dogs of high risk breeds.
 A nested case-control study.
 Purdue University.

 - Kennel Club Statement of the German Shepherd Dog (GSD).
 The Kennel Club.

 - Ruefenacht et al. 2002.
-A behaviour test on German Shepherd Dogs: heritability of seven different traits.
-Applied Animal Behaviour Science.
+A behavior test on German Shepherd Dogs: heritability of seven different traits.
+Applied Animal Behavior Science.